Is SEO dead in 2024?

 Google is introducing many algorithms to provide a better and FASTER way to answer users’ queries.
 If you focus MORE on users instead of search engines, you’ll get better results from SEO.

 Here are some of the best ways to improve your SEO in 2024 and beyond.

 – Target the right keywords that are relevant to your brand or business

 – Improve your website’s user experience

 – Create highly informative content

-Here are some of the best SEO tools you should be using in 2023.
+Here are some of the best AI SEO tools you should use in 2024.

 – Rank Math SEO (WordPress optimization plugin)

 – Semrush (#1 SEO tool)

 The SEO industry is growing rapidly every single.
 In fact, the SEO industry is expected to grow at a MASSIVE CAGR of 17.6% between 2024-2030 and reach $234.8 Billion by the end of 2030.